 TESOL: (1) Teachers of English to Speakers of Other Languages, Inc., a professional organization for individuals teaching ESL or EFL around the world.
 (2) The field of teaching English to speakers of other languages for whom English is not the first language.

-Third-party recruiter: An agent or educational consultant who is under contract to represent an English language program or institution in recruitment and marketing activities.
+Third-party recruiter: An agent or educational consultant who has an agreement or contract to represent an English language program or institution in recruitment and marketing activities.
 (See agent)